 systemctl restart apache2

-Now, copy the Angular [dist] file CONTENT to the newly created domain file.
+Now, copy the Angular [dist] folder CONTENT to the newly created domain file.
 The index file must be in /domain_name.

 cp -a ./angular/dist/[folder]/. /var/www/domain_name

-When I build, I get a folder with my app name in the dist folder, that’s the content of that folder I need to copy into my new “domain_name” folder.
-Don’t folder the /. that copies all the content, because copying the folder itself doesn’t work.
+When I build, I get a folder with my app name in the dist folder.
+That’s the content of that folder I need to copy into my new “domain_name” folder.

 Finally, configure routing: